YenuliMunasinghe/myblog/README.md

 ## Setup Instructions (Local Development)

-Follow these steps to get the project running on your local machine.
+Follow these steps to get the project running on  local machine.

 ### Prerequisites